zbrookle/dataframe_sql/README.md

 ## Execution plan

 ### Values of certain "random" variables
-In certaine places it was necessary to create functionality that pandas doesn't support and in those cases, there may be strange variables that you come across in the execution plan.
+In certain places it was necessary to create functionality that pandas doesn't support and in those cases, there may be strange variables that you come across in the execution plan.

 This is what their values are:

 ```python